EmanHerawy/truffle-service-generator/README.md

 -  should use local network as default provider
 -  user can specify the network provider with --network tag

-# package used
-- @truffle/contract-schema to get contract abi
-- @truffle/contract-sources to get .sol contracts in the contract directory to only generate js functions for developed contracts

 # to use
 - truffle migrate
 - npm run generate

 # NOTE
-this is inital setup and there are many edits should be done
+this is inital setup and there are many edits should be done .